-Mark completed 30 years service with Merseyside Police predominantly as a detective specialising in divisional investigations, criminal intelligence, counter terrorism, target operations and as senior investigating officer in homicide/ major incidents.
-As head of the crime faculty, Mark was responsible for investigative training in Merseyside and was a member of the ACPO Strategic Training Group.
-Mark's role was to develop national investigative training in partnership with National Policing Improvement Agency, now renamed the College of Policing and is the professional body for policing in England and Wales.
+Mark completed 30 years service with Merseyside Police predominantly as a detective specialising in divisional investigations, criminal intelligence, counter terrorism, target operations and as Senior Investigating Officer in homicide and major incidents.
+As head of the Merseyside Police Crime Faculty, Mark was responsible for investigative training in Merseyside and was a member of the ACPO Strategic Training Group.
+Mark's role was to develop national investigative training strategy for policing in partnership with National Policing Improvement Agency, now renamed the College of Policing and is the professional body for policing in England and Wales.
 Mark concluded his career as a Detective Chief Inspector where his experience had spread across each of his ranks, both working in and successfully leading teams, in routine and also high profile investigations.
 Mark's investigative expertise and leadership has been recognised by external agencies with whom he developed productive partnerships, by commendations and awards from his various chief constables, and also by the judiciary.